 With a combination mark, a symbol can appear beside, on top, below or inside the text.
 It can even sometimes represent a letter in the company name.

-Companies that are successful at developing a strong brand identity with a combination logo design might move forward with a more simplified logo, dropping the typeface to rely on the symbol to represent the brand — see the section on brandmark logos below.
+Companies successful at developing a strong brand identity with a combination logo design might inevitably look to simplify their logo.
+This can be done by dropping the typeface to rely on the symbol to represent the brand — see the section on brandmark logos below.

 But combination logos are a better choice for new businesses that need to build brand recognition.
-Ultimately, a combination mark is a surefire way to create an adaptable logo to use across mediums and in a variety of formats.
+Ultimately, a combination mark is a surefire way to create an adaptable logo to use across mediums.
 Think of how huge companies like Adidas and Taco Bell use this format across channels.

-Now that we’ve covered the three main types of logos (wordmark, monogram, and combination mark), we’ll talk about two less common types of logos, which can be harder for new businesses to pull off (but still worth discussing).
+Now that we’ve covered the three main types of logos (wordmark, monogram, and combination mark), we’ll talk about two less common types of logos.

 A brandmark logo is a standalone image or symbol.
 The mark can be pictorial, representing a real-life object (again, think Apple), or an abstract shape.

-This type of logo doesn’t include the company’s name, which is a big risk for a new business that wants its name to be visible, especially those that haven’t built up brand recognition.
+This type of logo doesn’t include the company’s name, which is a big risk for a new business that wants its name to be visible.
+Brandmark logos are best for brand that have already built-up brand recognition.

 And just like time spent coming up with a company name, the type of image that’s employed in the brandmark logo needs to be heavily considered.
 What does the image say about your company?
 Is it a direct reflection of the company name or something more abstract?
 Does it convey an emotion or meaning to a potential customer?